Polyrhythm vs Syncopation vs Hemiola – The Differences Explained

 When you play music like that, you get it all perfect in theory, but in real life, it’s just boring.
 So, musicians tend to get now and again off the beat, playing the note somewhat differently and getting it to sound a bit better.

 Syncopation has been used for centuries, as well as it is used today, especially in modern pop music.
-Bob Dylan has said in one interview that he was told by one of the jazz greats how to not get bored by playing the same songs for 30, 40 years – syncopation.
+Bob Dylan said in one interview that he was told by one of the jazz greats how to not get bored by playing the same songs for 30, to 40 years – syncopation.

-And if you go and listen to his live performance now, you’ll see that he, while still playing the same melody, changes rhythms as he please, to keep himself and the band entertained and present new things to his audience, even though they are the same songs.
+And if you go and listen to his live performance now, you’ll see that he, while still playing the same melody, changes rhythms as he pleases, to keep himself and the band entertained and present new things to his audience, even though they are the same songs.

 A polyrhythm is when you have two rhythms that are not consequent to each other.
-They can be in the same time signature, but they need to be the same rhythm in the end.
+They can be in the same time signature, but they need to be in the same rhythm in the end.